Graduate Program in Philosophy Handbook

 5. Fifth-semester Tutorial.
 During the fifth semester, students find and begin work on a suitable dissertation topic with one or two faculty members in the field of philosophy (usually on their special committee) to supervise their research and meet regularly with them to gauge progress.

 Credit transfer: Students who have completed graduate coursework elsewhere may receive course credit for that coursework upon approval of their special committee.
-Note that such credit is limited to two residence units (i.e., two semesters of full-time course work).
+Note that such credit is limited to two semesters of full-time course work.
 Credit for work done elsewhere is not granted automatically, and no decision about whether to grant such credit is made until a student has completed at least one semester, and normally one year, of graduate study at Cornell.

 II.
 Exams

 1. Admission to Ph.D. candidacy (the A Exam).
-This oral examination must be taken prior to the seventh semester of residence.
+This oral examination must be taken prior to the seventh semester of enrollment.
 It covers the student's dissertation prospectus and relevant literature.

 2. Final examination for Ph.D. candidates (the B Exam).
 This is an oral defense of a student’s completed dissertation work administered and adjudicated by the student’s special committee.